About Us

 The Judges

-Grant decisions will be made by a judging pool composed of New York City agency partners, the Social Science Research Council, and representatives from local and national philanthropies, including the Sloan Foundation, Bloomberg Philanthropies, and Arnold Ventures.
+Grant decisions are made by a judging pool composed of New York City agency partners and representatives from local and national philanthropies, including the Sloan Foundation, Tow Foundation, and Revson Foundation.